tdwg/rs.tdwg.org/process/process-vocabulary.md

 It is also possible to generate a fixed value for all rows in the CSV table.
 See [this page](https://github.com/baskaufs/guid-o-matic/blob/master/use.md#recording-the-column-mappings-from--the-metadata-table-to-rdf-triples) for more details on the format of the mapping file.

-### 1.4.2 Processing script and configuration file

-The script [process.py](https://github.com/tdwg/rs.tdwg.org/blob/master/process/process.py) will update multiple namespaces within a single vocabulary at one time.
-It uses a YAML configuration file, `config.yaml`, to know where the data are located and how to process the CSV files.
-An example configuration file is [here](https://github.com/tdwg/rs.tdwg.org/blob/da380f5baffbed3a035b64d3b8193e14e71933ab/process/config.yaml).
+## 3.2 Legacy notebooks and term deprecations

-There are also two Python scripts in Jupyter notebooks that were used to develop the script and formerly used to do the processing.
+There are two Python scripts in Jupyter notebooks that were used to develop the script and formerly used to do the processing.
 They are no longer maintained, but contain a lot of comments that might help in understanding what the script does.
 They may also be useable for term deprecations.
 They are:

 1. The [simplified processing script](simplified_process_rs_tdwg_org.ipynb) presupposes no knowledge of Python and will work for most term additions and changes in existing standards and for creating simple vocabularies or term lists, including controlled vocabularies. **You MUST NOT use this script for term deprecations.**
 2. Because this script is not designed for use by the general public, it has limited error trapping.
 In cases where results are not as expected, or where unusual changes such as term deprecations are required, the [full processing script](process_rs_tdwg_org.ipynb) SHOULD be used.
 This script contains the same code as the simplified script, but separates the code among more cells and provides more feedback in the form of print statements. **Note on 2024-03-01: Since this script was written, the processing script has been significantly modified.
 You should not assume that the full processing script notebook is usable without modification.**

 We really should not be deprecating terms anyway, so there should be only rare cases where using the full processing script is necessary.

-# 4 Managing documents metadata via Python script

-After the vocabulary-related metadata are updated, metadata about human-readable documents MUST also be updated.
-Typically, this will be one or more list of terms documents that make it possible for humans to read the normative content related to the vocabulary terms.
-The metadata about each list of terms document involved MUST be updated one at a time, using [a Python script](https://github.com/tdwg/rs.tdwg.org/blob/master/process/document_metadata_processing/tdwg_docs_metadata_update.py) that updates the document-related CSV files in the rs.tdwg.org repository.

-Before using the script, the rs.tdwg.org repository SHOULD be cloned to a local file system.
-If the human-readable document is a List of Terms document, this will already have been done.

-The required configuration variables are in the file `general_configuration.yaml`, which MUST be in the same directory as the script.
-If List of Terms document metadata is being updated following a vocabulary update, the data in this file will be generated automatically.
-For all other documents, this file MUST be updated manually.
-The following variables are included in the file:

-- `versionDate` (REQUIRED).
-The date of ratification.
-For List of Terms documents, this date SHOULD match the version date for the corresponding vocabulary version.
-- `utcOffset` (RECOMMENDED).
-The offset from UTC time in the form `+hh:mm` or `-hh:mm` (e.g. `-06:00` for Central (US) Standard Time).
-This value is added to the date returned by the Python `datetime.datetime.now()` function to generate the modification date fields.
-Omitting it will make the modification date ambiguous.
-- `docIri` (REQUIRED).
-This is the permanent current IRI assigned to the document following the IRI patterns established [here](http://rs.tdwg.org/index#2-iri-patterns).
-If this IRI does not match any existing document IRI in the documents metadata, the script treats the document as new, so if the document is a new version of an existing document, it's very important to get this IRI exactly right.
-The convention is that these documents have trailing slashes.

-It is REQUIRED that the `authors_configuration.yaml` and `document_configuration.yaml` files be present in the same directory as the script.
-There are example files in the `example_config_files` subdirectory of the directory that contains the script.

-All fields in the `authors_configuration.yaml` file will be used to update the data table.
-All fields are REQUIRED except `affiliation` and `affiliation_uri`.
-Care should be taken to use exactly the same string for `contributor_role` as previously used in other rows unless the role is actually unique.

-All fields in the `document_configuration.yaml` will be used to update the document metadata.
-The value of `doc_modified` will automatically be changed to the date used in the `general_configuration.yaml` file.

-**IMPORTANT NOTE** As of 2024-03-03, the script will not create a new standard record.
-This is only significant if the first resource added to a standard is NOT a List of Terms document.
-If there are additional documents for a new standard that are not List of Terms documents, the List of Terms document should be created first.
-If the standard does not include a List of Terms document, new records in the standards tables will need to be created manually.

-## 4.1 Redirection for human-readable term metadata during content negotiation

-For term IRIs, redirection during content-negotiation for machine-readable representations is handled automatically by the server, since those representations are generated directly from the metadata stored in the rs.tdwg.org repo.
-However, the human-readable representations redirect to fragment identifiers in List of Terms documents.
-For currently maintained vocabularies, these are usually GitHub Pages-generated web pages whose actual page URLs do not correspond to the term IRIs.
-Correct redirection is controlled by the redirect URL in the `redirects.csv` file in the `html` directory of the `rs.tdwg.org`.
-The data in this table will need to be updated if the actual URL of the List of Terms document changes.

-# 5 Build script for a human readable document listing terms and their metadata
+# 4 Build script for a human readable document listing terms and their metadata

 A document listing terms and their metadata (a "List of Terms" document) is a Markdown document consisting of two or more parts.
 The first part is a hand-edited template file that contains the introductory material (header section, introduction, RFC 2119 keywords section, etc.).
 The second part is created by a script that generates the actual list of terms from the current terms files for term lists that are included in the listing.
 The script is relatively simple if all terms are found in a single term list.
 It is more complex if the vocabulary includes terms from several term lists or if the terms are categorized.
 There are two example build scripts that can be modified by a Python programmer if modifications are needed to make the term list document conform to the idiosyncrasies of a given vocabulary.

-## 5.1 Building a simple term list
+## 4.1 Building a simple term list

 The notebook `build-page-simple.ipynb` in the `process/page_build_scripts` directory of the rs.tdwg.org repository has an example set up for a controlled vocabulary with hierarchy.
 That directory also has a template Markdown file for the introductory section that can be modified as necessary.

-## 5.2 Categorizing terms
+## 4.2 Categorizing terms

 It is reasonable to include the few terms of a simple vocabulary in a single section.
 However, documents listing the terms of larger and more complicated vocabularies may need to be organized into categories to make it easier to locate related terms.
 This approach was first used with Darwin Core and has also been adopted by Audubon Core.